allisonvaldez/CodingPractice1_diff21/README.md

 relearn concepts and skills learned while taking Data Structures at JHU, and focus on concepts that caused me the most difficulty.

+The specifics of this program are as follows: Given an int n, return the absolute difference between n and 21, except return double the absolute difference if n is over 21.

 ## Running The Program
 **NOTE: Your IDE may configure the project implicitly as a module.
 BE SURE TO RUN STEP 4 BELOW BEFORE SUBMITTING LABS**